ibm-cloud-docs/vpc/bare_metal_server_metadata_get_metadata.md

 A bare metal server identity access token provides a security credential for accessing the metadata service.
 It's a signed token with a set of claims based on information about the bare metal server and information that is passed in the token request.

-To access the bare metal server identity, make a `PUT "http://api.metadata.cloud.ibm.com /identity/v1/token` call by using the [Metadata service API](/apidocs/vpc-identity-beta#create-access-token) that invokes the bare metal server host name.
-Communication between the bare metal server and metadata service never leaves the host, you acquire the token from within the bare metal server.
-If secure access to the bare metal server metadata service is enabled on your bare metal server use, the "https" protocol instead of the "http" protocol.
+To access the bare metal server identity, make a `PUT "http://api.metadata.cloud.ibm.com /identity/v1/token` call by using the [Metadata service API](/apidocs/vpc-identity-beta#create-access-token) that invokes the bare metal server hostname.
+Communication between the bare metal server and metadata service never departs the host.
+You acquire the token from within the bare metal server.
+If secure access to the bare metal server metadata service is enabled on your bare metal server, use the `https` protocol instead of the `http` protocol.

 In the request, you specify an expiration time for the token.
 The default is 5 minutes, but you can specify that it expires sooner or later (5 seconds to 1 hour).

 The response (a JSON payload) contains the bare metal server identity access token.
 Use this token to access the metadata service.

 You can also generate an IAM token from this token and use the API to call IAM-enabled services.
-For more information, see [Generate an IAM token from an bare metal server identity access token](/docs/vpc?topic=vpc-configure-metadata-service-bare-metal&interface=api#metadata-token-exchange-bare-metal).
+For more information, see [Generate an IAM token from a bare metal server identity access token](/docs/vpc?topic=vpc-configure-metadata-service-bare-metal&interface=api#metadata-token-exchange-bare-metal).

-### Acquire a bare metal server identity access token
+### Acquiring a bare metal server identity access token
 {: #metadata-json-token-usemd-bare-metal}

 Using the Metadata service API, make `PUT "http://api.metadata.cloud.ibm.com /identity/v1/token` call to get a bare metal server identity access token.
 The following example uses `jq` to parse the JSON API response and then extract the bare metal server identity access token value.
 You can use your preferred JSON parser.